Search by Keyword

 (John Lennon – Paul McCartney)

 In 1980, Paul explained why “Yesterday” could be described as his best song.
 “I like it not only because it was a big success, but because it was one of the most instinctive songs I’ve ever written.”
-Concerning the song being a “success,” this understatement is evident in it being described as the most successful song in history.
+Concerning the song being a “success,” it has been described as the most successful song in history.
 According to Chris Ingham’s book “The Rough Guide To The Beatles,” “It holds the record as the most recorded song in history, with over 2500 versions, and has been broadcast on American radio over seven million times.”

 The only thing left was writing proper lyrics.
 After filming for “Help!” was complete, Paul and Jane arranged for a vacation in Albufeira, on the southern coast of Portugal, using a villa borrowed from his friend Bruce Welch, guitarist with Cliff Richard and The Shadows.
 After flying from London to Lisbon on May 27th, 1965, Paul and Jane needed to drive 180 miles from Lisbon to get to the villa.
 “It was a long hot, dusty drive,” Paul remembers.
 “Jane was sleeping but I couldn’t, and when I’m sitting that long in a car I either manage to get to sleep or my brain starts going.
 I remember mulling over the tune ‘Yesterday,’ and suddenly getting these little one-word openings to the verse.”